Tilganga Institute of Ophthalmology

 Tilganga Institute of Ophthalmology, formerly called the Tilganga Eye Centre, in Nepal is the implementing body of the Nepal Eye Program, a non-profit, community based, non-government organization launched in 1992.
 It was founded in part by ophthalmologist and cataract surgeon Sanduk Ruit.
 The current facility was opened in 1994.
 The World Health Organization recognized Tilganga Institute of Ophthalmology as a WHO Collaboration Centre of Ophthalmology in 2019.
 In Nepal, it is the second institute, and first institute in the field of ophthalmology to receive this designation.
 It provides various speciality services of Ophthalmology.

+The Tilganga Eye Hospital initiative aims to transition into a specialized university through a dedicated legislative bill registered in the Parliament of Nepal to expand higher education, specialized eye care, and medical technology research.
+Currently, academic programs and eye care services are operated via the Tilganga Institute of Ophthalmology (TIO) located in Gaushala, Kathmandu.

 Facilities

 According to the centre, provided facilities include: